 Billy Graham

-Dr. McQuilkin responded quickly to Graham’s letter by putting his upcoming visit to South Carolina into historical perspective–assuring him that he had never seen the city of Columbia as united as it was for both his visit and the campaign.
+Dr. McQuilkin responded to Rev. Graham’s letter by putting his upcoming visit to South Carolina in perspective – he assured him that Columbia would be ready:

 “We do appreciate your fellowship with the C.B.C. and you may be sure that we want to be ‘our utmost for His highest’ purpose in this coming campaign.”